Orcomp/DemoWebsite/documentation/projectwizard/projectwizard.md

 > The Start and End dates are generally used to filter the data coming from large database tables.
 Only the data contained within this date range will be retrieved.

 The disable validation checkbox at the bottom right corner of the screen should be left unticked.
-Only enable this option if the wizard does not allow you save your project because of validation issues.
+Only enable this option if the wizard does not allow you save your project because of validation issues. i.e. by disabling validation will allow you to save your project despite validation issues.

 Operation Dataset